This guide describes how to set up the network between the host machine and the target device.

 Click the Wired Connection (Ethernet) menu.
 The default network information will be displayed.

 Click the Edit button, and the EDIT menu will show up.

-To turn on the manual editing mode, uncheck Set Automatically.
+By default, Set Automatically button is checked.
+To turn on the manual editing mode, uncheck the button.

 In each field, enter the IP address, subnet mask, gateway, and DNS server information in dot-decimal notation.
 After you finish entering the information, click the CONNECT button.